Part I ─The Early Years

 Additionally, I have contacted a person in charge at the Times who runs the archives.
 I was told that if I could not find an article, that it did not exist.
 A search of all newspaper articles over that period brought up nothing.
 The retraction does not exist, except in the mind of Mullins and of his minions who have reposted his libel.

-Again, though Mullins claims Douglass died of aplastic anemia, we happen to know better.
+Again, though Mullins claims Douglas died of aplastic anemia, we happen to know better.

 According to the EPA, “Long-term exposure to radium increases the risk of developing several diseases.
 Inhaled or ingested radium increases the risk of developing such diseases as lymphoma, bone cancer, and diseases that affect the formation of blood, such as leukemia and aplastic anemia.
 These effects usually take years to develop.
 External exposure to radium’s gamma radiation increases the risk of cancer to varying degrees in all tissues and organs.”
 [We added the bold type.]

-According to his death certificate (on the right), Douglas died from “pernicious anemia.”
+According to his death certificate, Douglas died from “pernicious anemia.”
 Pernicious anemia is considered to be an autoimmune disorder in which the body’s immune system attacks the tissues that make intrinsic factor.
 Intrinsic factor is needed by vitamin B-12 for absorption.
 In a healthy individual, intrinsic factor (a protein made in the stomach) bonds with B-12 facilitating the absorption by the small intestines.
 Death is caused by a B-12 deficiency.
 Douglas’ death has nothing to do with radium.

 Close-up of the death certificate.
 You can see clearly “Pernicious Anaemia.”